willferreira/multilabel-stance-detection/README.md

     c. generates a new comma-separated file for each target pair called tweet-x.csv, where x in \{DT_HC, DT_TC, HC_BS\}, the columns are: ID, Tweet, Target 1, Target 2, Test/Train/Dev, set, fold_1, fold_2, fold_3, fold_4, fold_5, and:

-        i.
-Tweet is the tokenized tweet,
+        1. Tweet is the tokenized tweet,
-        ii.
-Target 1 is the first target stance (e.g. FOR) iii.
-Target 2 is the second target stance (e.g. AGAINST) iv.
-Test/Train/Dev is the original set designator
+        2. Target 1 is the first target stance (e.g. FOR)
+        3. Target 2 is the second target stance (e.g. AGAINST)
+        4. Test/Train/Dev is the original set designator
-        v. set is the new set (i.e. train or test) designator vi. fold_i indicates whether the instance is in the train or test set for cv fold i in (1..5)
+        5. set is the new set (i.e. train or test) designator
+        6. fold_i indicates whether the instance is in the train or test set for cv fold i in (1..5)

     d. generates a comma-separated file consisting of an ID and the vector representation of the ELMO embedding for the tokenized tweet